mikewl/julia.vscode/README.md

 # julia.vscode
-This repository contains just the files for adding julia syntax highlighting to Visual Studio code.
+This repository contains just the files for adding julia syntax highlighting to Visual Studio Code.

 Installation is performed by cloning the repository into the `.vscode/extensions` folder.
 First `cd` into the `.vscode/extensions` folder, then clone the repo with: